How can I stay informed about everything going on in the Harrison music program?

 Student fundraisers are events where some or all of the funds raised are deposited directly into the student individual accounts.
 Some of these events are car washes, Tag Day, sponsorships and raffles.

-A: Monthly meetings are held on the third Monday of each month at 7:00 pm in the Activity Center Wildcat Room.
+A: Monthly meetings are held on the third Monday of each month at 7:00 pm in the Harrison High School Music Room.
 Booster meetings usually last 1 hour.
+It is open to anyone who has a vested interest with the school music program

 A: Please contact any Booster officer or Committee leader for more information.
 A list of booster officers / committee leaders can be found here.